Welcome to the OakLeaf News & Events – a forum for news, events, and discussion for the Unitarian Universalist Church of Oak Cliff (in Dallas, TX).

 We ask that each business featured donate whatever they can so we can offset the expenses of the website and blog.
 You can contact me at email@example.com with details or Scott Grey at firstname.lastname@example.org

 One of the things we’d like to see happen here is a gathering of the minds.
 I will regularly put issues out there for us to discuss and give everyone an opportunity to voice their thoughts.
-To participate you will need to register and create a username and password.
-If you already have a username and password for the main church website you can use the same credentials, but you will still need to register them here.
-I apologize for the inconvenience but combining management of the blog and the website credentials would be a significant expense.
+To participate you will need to register and create a username and password here in the blog.
+If you already have a registration for the church website I apologize for the inconvenience, but combining management of the blog and the website credentials would be a significant expense.

 If you have a topic you’d like us to discuss, please contact me at email@example.com.